Kdevos12/variable-k-AMM/README.md

 # variable-k-AMM
-A weird tokenomic for an abandonned casino projet ! &lt;3
+A weird tokenomic for an abandonned casino project ! &lt;3

 # MGC AMM - Technical Documentation